BitGeek29/golang-repo/README.md

 go run exercise001.go
 ```

-- Test a go program :- note: the program files need to include with the test files.
+- Test a go program :- note: the program files should be included along with the test files.
 ```
 go test exercise001.go exercise001_test.go
 ```